Skip to content

 • Anxiety

 When you are the victim of workplace violence, it can be tempting to retaliate.
-That is not always the best decision.
+That's not always the best decision.
 Try not to fight back and be confrontational.
-Diffuse the issue as much as possible and report to your supervisor.
+Diffuse the issue as much as possible and report it to your supervisor instead if handling it alone.

 Find and schedule topics faster